Harold Ramirez Preview, Player Props: Rays vs. Red Sox

-Harold Ramirez -- with a slugging percentage of .314 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays versus the Boston Red Sox, with Brayan Bello on the mound, on September 4 at 4:10 PM ET.
+Harold Ramirez -- with a slugging percentage of .342 in his past 10 games (including no homers) -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Nick Pivetta on the hill, on September 6 at 6:40 PM ET.

-He strung together two hits (going 2-for-3) in his last game against the Guardians.
+In his previous appearance, he went 1-for-4 with a double and an RBI against the Red Sox.

 Harold Ramirez Game Info & Props vs. the Red Sox